hudspace/gift_project/README.md

 1) Clone this repository on your own computer.
 2) Open Finder and go to Applications-->Utilities-->Terminal.
+3) It's recommended that you set up a virtual environment that will run the dependencies required to view this app using your local server.
+Create a directory in which to store the virtual environment, and then use the cd (Change Directory) command to navigate to that directory.
+To create the virtual environment, type the following at the Terminal prompt:

+`virtualenv -p python3 ~/.virtualenvs/<gift_project>`

-3) In Terminal, use the cd (Change Directory) command to navigate to the root folder in the GiftTracker project.
+4) Now use the cd command to navigate to the root folder in the GiftTracker project.
 The root folder is entitled gift_project and contains the manage.py and db.sqlite3 files, along with a few others.

-4) Once you're in that folder, type the following: python3 manage.py runserver.
+5) Once you're in that folder, type the following:

+`python3 manage.py runserver`

-5) Now go to your browser and in the address window type the following: localhost:8000/home
+6) Now go to your browser and in the address window type the following: localhost:8000/home
-6) The app page should appear and you're good to go.
+7) The app page should appear and you're good to go.